Italian MA (Honours) 2025 entry

 During your third year, you have the opportunity to study at one of the University’s partner institutions in Italy (Padua, Turin, Venice or Verona).
 In this case, study undertaken in Italy replaces equivalent study in St Andrews.
 Study abroad is optional.

-If you choose to stay at St Andrews for both your third and fourth years, you will take language modules focused on communication skills, and can choose from a range of specialist cultural modules.
+If you choose to stay at St Andrews for both your third and fourth years, you will take language modules focused on communication skills, and can choose from a range of specialist cultural modules from the medieval period right up to the present day.
 Areas of study include:

 • Italian cultural studies